edermartioli/spirou-ccf/README.md

 ```
 --input for input data pattern.
   (e.g., --pattern=*t.fits)
+--ccf_mask to input a CCF mask (optional, if not provided it will select the best matching mask from a repository)
+  (e.g., --ccf_mask=my_favorite_mask.mas)
+--ref_spectrum to input a reference spectrum (optional, if not provided it will select the one with highest SNR)
+  (e.g., --ref_spectrum=1234567t.fits
+--source_rv to input the systemic velocity in km/s (if not provided it will measure the RV in the reference spectrum)
+  (e.g., --ref_spectrum=10.
 -s for saving template spectrum to `OBJECT_template.fits`
 -p for plotting
 -v for verbose